 Flora and Fauna

-Especially in the Córdoba and San Luis areas are found shrubs and medicinal herbs: peperina, pennyroyal, dandelion, plantain, canchalagua, wild grapes, chamomile, malva, lime, and passion fruit.
+Shrubs and medicinal herbs are found, primarily in the Córdoba and San Luis areas, including peperina, pennyroyal, dandelion, plantain, canchalagua, wild grapes, chamomile, malva, lime, and passion fruit.

 The area boasts a diverse fauna, although several species are moving toward extinction (such as the boa).
 Among the native animals: are puma, brocket deer (in the north), wildcat, fox, armadillo, and mule deer; rodents such as the viscacha and guinea pig.